Bucked-Up/cart-lps/README.md

       The unique identifier of the option to force.
     - valueId
       The specific value to assign to that option.
+  - isWhole
+    Adds every product variant to the cart.

 - bump (optional)
   An optional object for additional offers or upsells.
 Can have: